SOHU-Co/kafka-node/README.md

 ## ConsumerGroup

 The new consumer group uses Kafka broker coordinators instead of Zookeeper to manage consumer groups.
-This is supported in Kafka version 0.9 and above only.
+This is supported in **Kafka version 0.9** and above only.

+### Coming from the highLevelConsumer

+API is very similar to highLevelConsumer with exceptions noted below:

+* In an effort to make the API simpler you no longer need to create a `client` this is done inside the ConsumerGroup
+* consumer ID do not need to be defined.
+There's a new ID to represent consumers called `member ID` and this is assigned to consumer after joining the group
+* Offsets and group members, and ownership information is no longer stored in Zookeeper
+* `ConsumerGroup` does not emit a `registered` event

 ### ConsumerGroup(options, topics)